The Jenny Lind bed looks casual but sophisticated in our son’s room!

 My other favorite is the top right (#2), because visually this is just the prettiest bed of them all!
 This also is one of the few spindle beds that come in King size.
 I would happily sleep in this bed!

 We also considered some of the more affordable beds, and briefly considered buying an antique freshly painted off Etsy.
-This Etsy page is worth checking out if you want to go the antique route!
+An Etsy search is worth checking out if you want to go the antique route!

 Get The Look: